drivendataorg/zamba/docs/docs/quickstart.md

   --dry-run / --no-dry-run        Runs one batch of train and validation to
                                   check for bugs.

+  --save-dir PATH                 Directory in which to save model checkpoint
+                                  and configuration file.
+If not specified,
+                                  will save to a folder called
+                                  'zamba_{model_name}' in your working
+                                  directory.

   --weight-download-region [us|eu|asia]
                                   Server region for downloading weights.